Student Visa Interview: Common Denial Reasons, Appeals Guide & FAQs

 • Dress for Success: First impressions matter!
 Dress professionally and appropriately for the specific culture of the country you’re applying to.
 Opt for conservative attire that reflects respect for the occasion.
 Avoid overly casual clothing, excessive jewelry, or strong fragrances.

-Tips for your Interview Day
+Tips For Your Interview Day

 • Arrive Early: Punctuality demonstrates professionalism.
 Aim to reach the interview location at least 15-30 minutes before your scheduled time to account for any unforeseen delays.